A Context-Contrastive Inference Approach To Partial Diacritization: Related Work

 \paragraph{Non-Neural Methods} This class of methods combines linguistic rules with non-neural modelling techniques, such as Hidden Markov Models (HMMs) or Support Vector Machines (SVMs), which were widely employed over a decade ago.
 For example, \citet{elshafei06} utilize an HMM to predict diacritization based on bigram and trigram distributions. \citet{Bebah2014HybridAF} extract morphological information and utilize HMM modeling for vowelization, considering word frequency distribution. \cite{shaalan-etal-2009-hybrid} combine lexicon retrieval, bigram modeling, and SVM for POS tagging, addressing inflectional characteristics in Arabic text. \citet{darwish17} operate diacritization in two phases, inferring internal vowels using bigrams and handling case endings via an SVM ranking model and heuristics. \citet{Said2013AHA} follow a sequence-based approach, involving autocorrection, tokenization, morphological feature extraction, HMM-based POS tagging, and statistical modeling for handling OOV terms. \citet{zitouni09} approaches the problem using maximum entropy models.

 \paragraph{Neural Methods} Recent literature has focused more on neural-based systems. \citet{belinkov-glass-2015-arabic} were the first to show that recurrent neural models are suitable candidates to learn the task entirely from data without resorting to manually engineered features such as morphological analyzers and POS taggers. \citet{alkhamissi-etal-2020-deep} used a hierarchical, BiLSTM-based model that operates on words and characters separately with a cross-level attention connecting the two---enabling SOTA task performance and faster training and inference compared to traditional models.
-Several other papers as well used recurrent-based models for the automatically diacritizating Arabic text \cite{Abandah20, fadel19, Boudchiche, Moumen2018EvaluationOG, Thubaity20, darwish2020arabic}, others used the Transformer architecture \cite{mubarak19-highly}.
+Many prior works have used recurrent-based models for the FD task \cite{Thubaity20,darwish2020arabic,Abandah20,fadel19,Boudchiche, Moumen2018EvaluationOG}, others used the Transformer architecture \cite{mubarak19-highly}, while others used ConvNet architectures \cite{alqahtani2019efficient}.